Upper Limit Server User Guide - XMM-Newton

 This tool is designed to return the count rate or upper limit to a count rate and equivalent flux for a given celestial position for XMM-Newton pointed and slew data as well as for other X-ray astronomy missions.
 It is designed to give the best possible answer and looks for catalogue entries first before calculating upper limits if necessary

 How It Works

-- Calculate an upper limit at the source position, using the Bayesian statistics of Kraft, Burrows and Nousek 1991 (ApJ 374, 344), with a uniform prior.
+- If not, and images are available, then analyse the image to find the upper limit to the count rate at that position, using the Bayesian statistics of Kraft, Burrows and Nousek 1991 (ApJ 374, 344), with a uniform prior.
 The significance (1,2 or 3-sigma) is user selectable with the default set at 2-sigma (95.4%).

 NB: The count rates are corrected for instrumental effects such as the point spread function and vignetting.

 - Convert the count rate to a flux using a spectral model

 A full description of the calculations for each mission is given in uls_missions_full_description.pdf